Moderate — Time to Talk to a Professional

 What is the recommended next step?

 Book an appointment with your GP, NHS Talking Therapies (UK self-referral), or a licensed therapist (US: psychologytoday.com search by zip code) within 1-2 weeks.
-NICE guideline NG222 (UK, 2022) recommends offering individual or group CBT, behavioural activation, interpersonal therapy, or an SSRI for moderate depression.
-The APA practice guideline takes a similar evidence-based approach.
+Most professionals offer individual or group CBT, behavioural activation, interpersonal therapy, or a first-line antidepressant at this level.

 Do I need medication?

 Not necessarily.
-CBT, behavioural activation, and interpersonal therapy are first-line treatments for moderate depression and work as standalone options for many people.
-Antidepressants (commonly SSRIs such as sertraline, citalopram, or escitalopram) are offered when symptoms are distressing enough to need rapid relief, when therapy is unavailable, when there is a personal preference for medication, or when therapy alone is insufficient.
-Most clinicians use shared decision-making.
+CBT, behavioural activation, and interpersonal therapy are first-line options for many people and work as standalone treatment.
+Antidepressants (commonly SSRIs such as sertraline, citalopram, or escitalopram) are offered when symptoms are distressing enough to need rapid relief, when therapy is unavailable, when there is a personal preference for medication, or when therapy alone is not enough.
+Most professionals use shared decision-making.

 How long until I feel better?

-CBT and other structured therapies for moderate depression typically run 12-20 weekly sessions, with meaningful improvement often visible by sessions 6-8.
+Structured therapies for depression typically run 12-20 weekly sessions, with meaningful improvement often visible by sessions 6-8.
 SSRIs usually take 4-6 weeks for full effect; you may notice early changes in sleep and appetite first, then mood.
-Roughly 50-60% of people achieve remission with first-line treatment; a further proportion improve with a second-line option.
+Many people improve on first-line treatment; a further share respond to a second-line option.

 Should I tell my employer?